sujiongming/UCF-101_video_classification/README.md

 Run `python CNN_train_UCF101.py` to train and save the CNN model.

-Run `python CNN_evaluate_testset.py` to evaluate the whole test set, that takes a long time for 697,865 images.
+Choose the best model to run `python CNN_evaluate_testset.py` to evaluate the whole test set, that takes a long time for 697,865 images.

 Run `python CNN_validate_images.py` to classify a few images.